Parkryan0128/Parkryan0128/README.md

 <div>
   <div>
     <h3>🤗 About me 🤗</h3><br/>
     <div> I’m a fourth-year student at University of British Columbia with a combined major in Computer Science and Statistics, focusing on building strong foundations in both fields.
-I plan to start my career in software engineering or AI/machine learning.
     </div>
     <br>
     <h3>🥷 Top Skills 🥷</h3><br/>